asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 ### 3. Add the necessary files

+### 2020 UPDATE: YOU WILL NEED TO SAVE UPDATED EGEDA 2020 DATA AND NEW MAPPING FILE

 Copy the following files from the Integration\Historical Energy Balances\2018 folder:
 - EGEDA_2018_years
 - EGEDA_FC_CO2_Emissions_years_2018
+- NEW: EGEDA_2020_created_21102022

 Save those files in 8th_outlook_visualisations\data\1_EGEDA.